The official blog of the Lung Institute.

 For those suffering from chronic obstructive pulmonary disease (COPD) finding an effective treatment can be difficult.
 Traditional treatment options such as inhalers, steroids, or oxygen can unfortunately only address the symptoms of lung disease, rather than the progression of the disease itself.
-For relief from symptoms and a chance to promote natural healing within the lungs, patients turn to stem cell therapy.
+For relief from symptoms and a chance to promote natural healing within the lungs, patients turn to cellular therapy.

-As stem cell therapy is not yet covered by insurance, personal finances can become a looming issue.
+As cellular therapy is not yet covered by insurance, personal finances can become a looming issue.
 Some people find it helpful to try fundraising.
 With your health in mind, the Lung Institute is here to present 5 tips for treatment fundraising to help you reach your goal and get treatment.
 Here’s how many people have used fundraising to help them.

 5. Start Early

 When preparing to fundraise, the key to success is starting early.
 Many people find that, if there is no deadline, it helps to give yourself one.
 After deciding on a deadline, give yourself realistic increments to reach your goal.
 For instance, you might say that by the end of the first week you will have raised $200 dollars, and by week two, $400.
 During this preparation period, many patients recommend establishing your pitch and practicing it often in front of the mirror and then to friends to perfect your delivery and pace.
 This step is perhaps the most important and when taken seriously will yield the highest chance of success.